nardinan/coremio/README.md

-# CCORE (libcore)
+# libcoremio
-My personal, extendable, C library; primarily used to handle useful functionalities.
+## My personal C library

+A library that brings some useful functionalities from scratch (error management, bi-linked lists, array, dictionary, tokenizer, JSON reader/writer and much more)